 A lawsuit is generally only necessary if the insurance company will not negotiate or provide an appropriate settlement based on your documented damages.

-THowever, the deadline for suing a driver over a Louisiana car crash is one year from the date of the collision, per CC Art.
+However, the deadline for suing a driver over a Louisiana car crash is one year from the date of the collision, per CC Art.
 3492.
 Exceptions may offer less time.
-Enlisting the help of a car accident attorney early on can help you move forward quickly if a lawsuit becomes necessary.
+Enlisting a car accident attorney’s help early on can help you move forward quickly if a lawsuit becomes necessary.

-Laborde Earles Injury Lawyers Can Evaluate Your Case for Free Today
+Laborde Earles Injury Lawyers Can Evaluate Your Hip Pain Injury Case for Free Today

 At Laborde Earles Injury Lawyers, our attorneys know how to navigate the claims process and secure a fair settlement for our clients with hip injuries and pain.
 We will discuss your case with you today for free.